ballplayer09/hwkFin5350/hwk2/log.md

 Isaac: 3:58 - 4:30
 Finished bond pricing with cashflows and checked our answers.
 Then coded Problem 4 using our experience with problems 2 & 3, went much smoother than the first few.
 Have some troubleshooting

+David and Isaac log file, 3 pm on 10/28